 Let stand for 5 minutes.
 Substitute peanut oil with vegetable oil.
-If there isn't an allergy concern, but a taste preference, use 3 tablespoons/45 mL vegetable oil and 1 tablespoon/15 mL sesame oil combined.
+(If there isn't an allergy concern, but a taste preference, use 3 tablespoons/45 milliliters vegetable oil and 1 tablespoon/15 milliliter sesame oil combined.)

-Marinade pork chops or tenderloin in a zip-top bag for at least 4-6 hours in refrigerator.
+Marinade pork chops or tenderloin in a zip-top bag for at least 4 to 6 hours in the refrigerator.
 You can also freeze bags of pork chops, marinade and all.
 They will last up to three months in the freezer if you release all of the air out of the plastic bag before sealing.

 Cook as directed.

-If making marinade ahead of time, place into an air tight container and store in refrigerator for 5 to 7 days after preparation.
+- If making marinade ahead of time, place into an airtight container and store in the refrigerator for 5 to 7 days after preparation.